-A solid oxide electrolyzer cell (SOEC) runs in regenerative mode to achieve the electrolysis of water by using a solid oxide, or ceramic, electrolyte to produce hydrogen gas and oxygen.
+A solid oxide electrolyzer cell (SOEC) operates in a regenerative mode, utilizing a solid oxide or ceramic electrolyte to efficiently produce hydrogen gas and oxygen through the electrolysis of water.
 Electrolysis is the most promising method of hydrogen production from water.
 SOEC is spotlighted as an innovative technology due to its excellent hydrogen production efficiency.

 SK ecoplant and Bloom Energy built a 130-kilowatt SOEC facility in Gumi, some 202 kilometers (126 miles) southeast of Seoul, after their joint venture demonstrated hydrogen production through electrolysis technology.
 The South Korean company would upgrade SOEC technology and strengthen cooperation with Bloom Energy to secure the world's most efficient green hydrogen production technology.